sungnga/nextjs-furniture-boutique-app/README.md

 ## NPM PACKAGES USED IN THIS PROJECT
 - react, react-dom
 - next
+- mongoose (interact with MongoDB Atlas)
-- semantic-ui-react
+- semantic-ui-react (styling our app)
-- nprogress
+- nprogress (progress bar)
-- mongoose
+- bcrypt (hash password)
+- jsonwebtoken (generate a token for user)
+- js-cookie (generate a cookie)